• Skip to primary navigation

 • YouTube

-By My Pure Plants on 02/14/2022 - May contain affiliate links.
+By Emese Maczko on 05/04/2023 - May contain affiliate links.
 Please read our disclosure.

-If you are new to cooking with tofu, you may have a lot of questions.
-Don’t feel intimidated, tofu is actually an easy ingredient to work with.
-This guide will contain answers to all your questions like why and how to press tofu, or how long you need to prepare it for cooking.
-We also included our favorite 6 tofu recipes, so you can jump right in and enjoy delicious tofu dishes starting today.
+Can you list all 4 ways to press tofu?
+If not, this guide is just what you need.
+If you are new to cooking with tofu, this guide will contain answers to all your questions like why and how to press tofu, or how long you need to prepare it for cooking.
+We also included our favorite tofu recipes, so you can jump right in and enjoy delicious tofu dishes starting today.

 Tofu is being pressed with a wooden press